zenml-io/zenml/examples/README.md

 - can be trained using ZenML

 ## 🖥 Local Setup
-For each of these examples, ZenML provides a handy CLI command to pull them directly into your local environment.
+For some of these examples, ZenML provides a handy CLI command to pull them directly into your local environment.
 First install `zenml`:

 ```shell